Multimedia specialists use their creative and technical skills to design and develop multimedia applications, systems and products

 As skills and knowledge requirements change very quickly in multimedia, you'll need to keep up to date with new technological developments.
 You'll typically learn from your colleagues and peers, especially those who are working in the role you would like to move into next.

-Details of media and multimedia courses, including animation, computer games and interactive media, are available on the Creative Skillset website.
+Details of media and multimedia courses, including animation, computer games and interactive media, are available at ScreenSkills - Education & training.
 Professional qualifications for multimedia specialists are also available from the BCS (The Chartered Institute for IT).

 With experience, you can work your way up to senior designer/studio manager positions.
 You may need to change employer to gain wider experience or promotion and salary increases.

-Alternatively, you could use your IT skills to move into other areas of ICT, for example:
+Alternatively, you could use your skills to move into other areas of IT, including:

 - management roles - such as project manager, leading a team of specialists, or account manager, with increased client contact